Sop saudara

-Sop saudara is an Indonesian beef soup or buffalo soup specialty of Makassar city, South Sulawesi.
+Sop saudara is an Indonesian beef or buffalo soup specialty from Makassar city, South Sulawesi.
 The soup is commonly served with steamed rice and ikan bolu bakar (grilled milkfish).

 Ingredients

-Sop saudara is a richly spiced soup contains bits of beef or buffalo meat and its offals (usually fried cow's lungs), rice vermicelli, perkedel (fried potato patty) and hard boiled egg.
-The soup is made of rich beef stock, spiced with a mixture of spices.
-The spices include garlic, shallot, candlenut, coriander, caraway, ginger, galangal, lime leaf, lemongrass, nutmeg, and cinnamon.
+Sop saudara is a richly spiced soup that contains bits of beef or buffalo meat and its offal (usually fried cow's lungs), rice vermicelli, perkedel (fried potato patty), and hard boiled egg.
+The soup is made from a rich beef stock, spiced with a mixture of ingredients.
+These ingredients include garlic, shallot, candlenut, coriander, caraway, ginger, galangal, lime leaf, lemongrass, nutmeg, and cinnamon.
 Garnishings include chopped scallion and bawang goreng (crispy fried shallot).

 Origin

-Sop Saudara was created by Haji Dollahi who formerly worked for Haji Subair, a famous Coto Makassar traditional meat soup seller in Makassar circa the 1950s.
-Both men hailed from a town in Pangkajene Islands Regency (Pangkajene Kepulauan or Pangkep) and made their business in selling traditional meat soup.
+Sop Saudara was created by Haji Dollahi, who previously worked for Haji Subair, a prominent Coto Makassar seller in Makassar during the 1950s.
+Both individuals originated from a town in Pangkajene Islands Regency (Pangkajene Kepulauan or Pangkep) and were engaged in selling traditional meat soup.